Technologies > Emission > Phase Measurement

 ● Comb generator or other hardware for system calibration

 Oscilloscope or VNA

-An oscilloscope becomes quite expensive as its bandwidth is higher.
-An oscilloscope can be used for any frequency range, but 4 GHz or 6 GHz is practical limit if upper frequency that the phase information can be obtained using an oscilloscope.
+An oscilloscope becomes quite expensive as the bandwidth increases.
+An oscilloscope can be used for any frequency range, but 4-6 GHz is the practical limit for obtaining phase information using an oscilloscope.
 VNA can be used for higher frequencies.